 “Data shows that commodity dependence hits developing countries hardest and increases their vulnerability to external shocks like climate change,” UNCTAD said.

 Among those most affected by climate impacts such as rising sea levels and more extreme weather is a group of nations that signed onto the Paris deal and is collectively known as the Small Island Development States, or SIDS.

-“Inaction is becoming a luxury,” said David Vivas, a legal officer at UNCTAD who specializes in the web of trade, environment and climate issues.
+“Inaction is becoming a luxury,” said David Vivas, a legal officer at UNCTAD who specializes in trade, environment and climate issues.
 “SIDS must take a common front for urgent mitigation policies, sustainable trade and resilient development.”

-In the past week, for example, nothing dislodged Hurricane Dorian from the upper atmosphere while it battered Grand Bahama Island for a day and a half.
-Studies show that storms are slowing and stalling more often in the atmosphere, allowing them to wreak havoc, due to global warming.
+In the past week, for example, Hurricane Dorian remained lodged in the upper atmosphere as it battered Grand Bahama Island for a day and a half.
+Scientists say storms are slowing and stalling more often in the atmosphere, allowing them to wreak havoc, due to global warming.

 “Sea-level rise, an increased frequency and magnitude of storms, flooding, erosion, and associated damage to coastal infrastructure, fisheries and ecosystems threaten the physical, economic and social fabric of coastal regions,” UNCTAD said.